Johnbastian/Ixhibition/README.md

 }
 ```

-A callback function allows presets to perform calculations if desired before returning the object with desired attributes.
+<br />A callback function allows presets to perform calculations if desired before returning the object with desired attributes.
 ```javascript
 ixb.saveOption("test-option", function(data){